Coordinators: Brian Callahan and Trish Meegan

 - Increasing the gifts of the Holy Spirit within us

-Classes will meet on Sunday mornings from 10:50 a.m. to 11:50 a.m. throughout the school year.
+Classes meet on Sunday mornings from 10:50 a.m. to 11:50 a.m. throughout the school year.
 Classes will alternate between small classes with individual teachers and meetings/presentations to the entire Confirmation class.

 The Mass and the receiving of the Eucharist are the very center of our Catholic faith.
 The obligation to attend Sunday and holy day Masses is a responsibility for all Catholics.
 We expect all of our students to understand and accept this rule, which is based upon the Third Commandment.
 It is of vital importance your children attend weekly Mass.
 Parents, we humbly ask for your partnership in teaching your children the importance of Mass by taking them to church.